MottaStefano/PathDetect-SOM/tutorials/Tutorial.md

     PathDetect-SOM.r --folder=COORDS --rep=15 --lig=41-45 --type=dRMSD --cutoff=1.2 --nclus=13 --path_clus=dependent --SOM=SOM/SOM_SOM.Rdata --out=SOM_clus13

 The number of cluster (13 in this case) is specified with the option --nclus.
+All the images will be re-generated in another directory (SOM_clus13 as specified with the option --out).

+4. ## **Extract representative conformations**

+At the end of the training procedure, each frame of the trajectories is assigned to a neuron of the map.
+Frames belonging to each neuron can be easily extracted using files within the "Neurons" sub-directory.
+To extract frames belonging to each neuron simply use the bash script "Extract_Frames.sh".
+You'll need a trajectory file (xtc or trr) of the simulation, with the same number of frames used to train the SOM.
+To generate this file simply do within the SIMS folder gmx trjcat -f *.xtc -o Full_SIMs.xtc.
+Open this file with a text editor and specify in the first two lines the

 [^1]: Callea, L.; Bonati, L.; Motta, S. Metadynamics-Based Approaches for Modeling the Hypoxia-Inducible Factor 2α Ligand Binding Process.
 Journal of Chemical Theory and Computation 2021, 18. https://doi.org/10.1021/acs.jctc.1c00114.